 Who Receives Payments?
 One-third of the 2 million farms in the United States receive subsidy payments, although the ratio is as high as 72% in North Dakota and 70% in Iowa.
 Ten states received 53% of the total amount (Texas, Iowa, Georgia, Arkansas, California, Illinois, Nebraska, Minnesota, Kansas, and Mississippi).
 About 708,000 farm operators and 998,000 landlords received payments, with operators accounting for 54% of payments.
-Half of the payments went to 5% of recipients (see CRS Report RL32590, Average Farm Subsidy Payments, by State, 2002, by Jasper Womach).
+Half the payments went to 5% of recipients (see CRS Report RL32590, Average Farm Subsidy Payments, by State, 2002, by Jasper Womach).
 In addition to individuals, certain corporations, partnerships, and trusts are eligible.
 The impact of limits can be minimized legally by creating multiple entities to receive payments.1

 How Many Farmers Are Affected?
 Little data are available on the current effect of payment limits.
-USDA has developed, but not released publically, a new database that was ordered in the 2002 farm bill (sec.
-1614).
-The 2003 report of the Payment Limits Commission provides data that is valid to compare with only one of the three current payments.
-In 2000, about 1% of producers receiving payments were affected by the \$40,000 limit on what now are called direct payments.2 This amounted to 12,300 producers across 42 states, with an average reduction of \$6,700.
-The total reduction in direct payments was \$83 million, or 1.6%.
+The 2003 report of the Payment Limits Commission provided data relevant to one of the three current payments.
+In 2000, about 1% of producers receiving payments were affected by the \$40,000 limit on what now are called direct payments.2 This amounted to 12,300 producers across 42 states.
+The total reduction in direct payments was \$83 million, or 1.6% of the total.
 Payment reductions in California (\$19.6 million) and Texas (\$10 million) represented 36% of the total reduction.
 Reductions to cotton farmers accounted for 60% of the cut in California and 35% of the cut in Texas.